ropensci/naijR/README.md

 ## Future Work

-Some features to expect in the next minor update:
+Some enhancements to expect in future updates:

   - Manipulation of phone numbers will provide options for the introduction of separators.
 Also the function will become more